ersi/phpaste/README.txt

 Requirements: PHP, MySQL

+INSTALL:
 1.1> Create a database for the pastebin.
 1.2> Add the tables to the database (paste.sql)
 2> Edit the configuration file to suit your needs (config.php) 3> Upload all of the files to the webserver.
 4> (Optional) If you want to use Apache's mod_rewrite for pastes, simply edit htaccess.txt to suit your needs and rename it to .htaccess

+UPGRADE from 1.0 to 1.1:
+1> Unpack release
+2> Replace previous files with new release ie. no compatibility issues with database schema.

 If you find any bugs, quirky or illogical behavior or have idea for how to improve the codebase, please open an issue at: